island-faz/datamorph/README.md

 # datamorph
-Scan your data and get useful insight
+Scan your data and get useful insights at https://datamorph.net